lihikaspi/Profile-Pro/README.md

 **To run the code:**
 1. change file paths in cell **4** to the paths were the profiles and companies datasets and scraped sata you saved in the "Scraping" notebook --TODO: change to real name
-2. change file paths in cells **11** and **TBD** to desired paths to save new datasets of users and companies containing the respective scores
+2. change file paths in cells **TBD** and **TBD** to desired paths to save new datasets of users and companies containing the respective scores

 ### Data Preprocessing
 The code takes the dataframe containing the profile score and prepares a new vector column to train the model on